michellehaq/MichelleHaq.github.io/project.md

 ## Data

 The dataset includes about 200 skincare products from the five brands.
-For each product, we recorded:
+For each product,  recorded:

 Product name